ART. IIntroduction and Identity of the Data Controller

 - Fingerprinting scripts or supercookies designed to re-identify Users who have cleared standard cookies.

 The Platform is designed, developed, and intended exclusively for use by adults who have attained the age of majority in their jurisdiction, and in no event by persons under the age of eighteen (18) years.
-Narion does not direct the Platform's features, marketing, or outreach toward individuals under the age of eighteen, and the Platform does not contain content, tools, or functionalities designed to appeal to or be suitable for minors.
+Narion does not direct the Platform's features, marketing, or outreach toward individuals under the age of eighteen.

 Narion does not knowingly collect, solicit, process, store, or retain personal data from any individual under the age of eighteen (18) years.
-The account registration process includes a mandatory age confirmation step.
-Where Narion discovers or is notified that personal data has been collected from a minor without verifiable parental or guardian consent, Narion shall: (a) promptly delete the minor's personal data from all systems; (b) terminate the minor's account; and (c) investigate and implement measures to prevent recurrence.
+Where Narion discovers or is notified that personal data has been collected from a minor without verifiable parental or guardian consent, Narion shall promptly delete the minor's personal data from all systems, terminate the minor's account, and investigate and implement measures to prevent recurrence.

-If a parent or guardian becomes aware that their minor child has provided personal data to Narion without proper authorization, they should contact Narion immediately at privacy@narionresearch.com with details of the account or data concerned.
+If a parent or guardian becomes aware that their minor child has provided personal data to Narion without proper authorization, they should contact Narion immediately at privacy@narionresearch.com.
 Narion shall treat such requests with priority and respond within five (5) business days.

 The Platform may contain hyperlinks to external websites, applications, or services operated by third parties not affiliated with Narion.
 Such links are provided for User convenience only.
 Narion has no control over the content, privacy practices, data processing activities, or security measures of any third-party website or service, and expressly disclaims all responsibility and liability for the privacy practices of such third parties.
-The inclusion of a hyperlink to a third-party website does not constitute Narion's endorsement of that website, its content, or its products and services.
 Users are strongly encouraged to review the privacy policy and terms of service of any third-party website they visit before providing personal data.

-Where the Platform integrates with or connects to third-party platforms, data sources, or analytical tools, such integrations may involve the transfer of technical data (such as API authentication tokens or session identifiers) to the relevant third-party service.
+Where the Platform integrates with or connects to third-party platforms, data sources, or analytical tools, such integrations may involve the transfer of technical data to the relevant third-party service.
 Privacy practices applicable to such integrations are governed by the third party's own privacy policies.
 The User is solely responsible for reviewing and accepting the terms and privacy policies of any third-party service they use in connection with the Platform.

 Narion reserves the right to amend, modify, supplement, or replace this Privacy Policy at any time, at its sole discretion, to reflect changes in applicable law, regulatory guidance, Platform functionalities, or Narion's data processing practices.
 All modifications shall be effective from the date of publication on Narion's official website, unless a later effective date is specified.